Exploring Ubud and the Spiritual Side of Bali: ‘The Island of the Gods’

 Beautiful Gunung Kawi water temple

-The Hindu society here is the only one left in South East Asia and the religion differs from that found and practiced in India.
+The Hindu society here is the only one of it’s kind left in South East Asia and the religion differs from that found and practiced in India.

 Daily life is still dominated by the rituals.
 Enchanting little offerings called canang are made from banana leaves for the gods appear all over Bali every morning, in every nook and cranny and on every weathered statue.